anywhichway/flexroute/README.md

 # flexroute
-Possibly the world's most flexible router.
+Possibly the world's most flexible JavaScript router.

 Early alpha release.
 Not ready for production use.